hanabi/hanabi.github.io/Reference.md

   * a rank clue that has no conventional interpretation
 * Note that *Trash Chop Moves* are still "turned on".

+### Chiaroscuro Pink Conventions

+* These conventions apply to any variant with a Chiaroscuro Pink suit.

+#### Pseudo Saves

+* Chiaroscuro Pink cards on chop should be saved with number 5 clue. *Pink Promise* does not apply in this variant.

+#### Pseudo-Rank Saves

+* In situations where there are critical cards behind Chiaroscuro Pink cards, you are also allowed to *Fake Save* the Chiaroscuro Pink cards with any number (either 2, 3, or 4).
+(Again, *Pink Promise* does not apply to this variant.)

 ### The Negative Prompt

 * This convention applies to the *Dual-Color (6 Suits)* variant.